 6. Now, follow by the crutch on the opposite side and your healthy leg.
 Don’t put too much pressure on your injured leg, though, because a sharp jolt of pain may make you nauseated or dizzy.

 Please, let us remind you that these are not recommendations from a real doctor and the material has only informative character.
-Always ask your therapist if a certain using of crutches or one crutch only is appropriate for your individual medical case.
+Always ask your therapist if a certain use of crutches or one crutch only is appropriate for your individual medical case.